mcinnes01/music-assistant-alexa-api/README.md

 - **Basic Auth**
   Basic authentication when USERNAME and PASSWORD environment variables are provided.
 This can also be accomplished with a reverse proxy instead.

+## Home Assistant Addon

+This project is also available as a **Home Assistant addon** for easy integration.
+See the [addon documentation](addon/README.md) for installation instructions.

 ## Usage

 ### Running Locally